-A few weeks ago a client sent me an email regarding her engine.
+A client once sent me an email regarding her engine.
 She was in the midst of having a new vessel she and her husband had recently acquired, brought up to their exact, offshore cruising standards.
 She’s the “ship’s engineer” and thus oversees most of the systems, electrical, hull and deck related projects, service and repairs, and is among the most knowledgeable boat owners I’ve ever encountered.
-When I say knowledgeable I don’t mean in the sense of all things boat, I mean she makes it her business to know her vessels really well.
+When I say knowledgeable, I don’t mean in the sense of all things boat, I mean she makes it her business to know her vessels really well.
 In an email from her husband one time, he said, “Linda says hi, she’s changing the hydraulic stabilizer fluid.”
-Thus, working with her is a pleasure; she’s the poster child for my ‘know your boat’s systems really well’ mantra.
+Thus, working with her is a pleasure; she’s the poster child for my "know your boat’s systems really well" mantra.

 There are several reasons why a cooling system benefits from pressurization.
-A few of these were discussed in a previous Channels newsletteron the subject of cavitation erosion and its prevention (see http://www.passagemaker.com/subscriptions/channels-e-newsletter/item/1523-cavitation-erosion.)
 For the purposes of this discussion, the primary reason for operating under pressure is to increase the boiling point of the coolant and thus the efficiency of the cooling system.
 For every pound of pressure that the system operates under, the boiling point (of water) is raised three degrees Fahrenheit.
-Therefore, a 15 pound pressure cap raises the boiling point 45 degrees, affording an additional margin against boiling and overheating.
+Therefore, a 15-pound pressure cap raises the boiling point 45 degrees, affording an additional margin against boiling and overheating.

 The coolant recovery bottle’s primary purpose is to capture expanding coolant, as well as keeping the cooling system from ingesting air, which could lead to pump cavitation and overheating.
 Among the recovery bottle’s most valuable traits, however, is its ability to alert the user to trouble within the system.
 If, for instance, the level drops steadily over time, it’s an indication that coolant is leaking from the system, and that it’s being “consumed” from the bottle.
 You should never have to add coolant to the system once it’s undergone the first few operating cycles.